-COVID-19: Will provide special parole to convicts to reduce crowding in jails, Delhi tells HC
+Covid-19: SC asks states to consider releasing prisoners on parole, bail to decongest jails

-The Supreme Court had earlier noted that overcrowding in prisons increases the risk of coronavirus infection.
+The court had earlier noted that overcrowding in prisons increases the risk of coronavirus infection.

+The Supreme Court on Monday asked all states and Union Territories to set up high-level committees to consider releasing prisoners or undertrials on parole or interim bail if they are accused of offences entailing up to seven years in prison, PTI reported.
+The order was issued to initiate the decongestion of jails amid the coronavirus pandemic that has infected 468 people in the country and killed nine.

+Citing provisions under Article 21 of the Constitution, a bench comprising Chief Justice of India SA Bobde and Justices LN Rao and Surya Kant, said it was imperative to control the spread of the coronavirus in prisons.

+The court also issued an order forbidding the presence of prisoners facing trial before the court.
+Citing the possibility of outside transmission, it said all necessary activities will be held through video conference instead.
+The routine transfers of prisoners will also be halted for now and will only be done to decongest jail premises for social distancing or for providing medical assistance to an inmate, the court said.

+The court said no delays should be made in shifting sick prisoners to a medical institution.
+The top court also took cognisance of the steps taken by various states and Union Territories, including the shifting of over 11,000 prisoners to less congested prisons in Jharkhand.

-The Aam Aadmi Party government told the Delhi High Court on Monday that it will provide convicts the options of getting special parole and furlough to reduce the risk of coronavirus infections in crowded prisons, PTI reported.
+Meanwhile, the Aam Aadmi Party government told the Delhi High Court on Monday that it will provide convicts the options of getting special parole and furlough to reduce the risk of coronavirus infections in crowded prisons, PTI reported.

 The government told a bench of Justices Hima Kohli and Subramonium Prasad that it will amend its prison rules to provide the options to convicts and a notification will be issued within a day.
 Taking note of the submission, the bench directed the government to take steps to implement its proposal.